 From the public toilets at the main entrance, hike down the hill along a short trail that lasts a few hundred meters to arrive at Spooner Lake.
 At this point, you should be standing in a relatively open area and looking at the lake.

 From the parking lot on Spooner Summit, hike north on the Tahoe Rim Trail.
 You’ll only need to travel approximately 100 meters to find the self-pay station and “back door” to the Spooner Lake area.

-The trail leading down to Spooner Lake is just shy of a half mile and will intersect with the Spooner Lake loop trail.
-This little spur trail is also where you’ll have to negotiate the most elevation gain at any one time.
+The trail leading down to Spooner Lake is just shy of a half mile.
+It will intersect with the Spooner Lake loop trail.
+This spur trail is also where you’ll have to negotiate the most elevation gain at any one time.
 The gain/drop is only about 150 feet), so it’s negligible all things considered.

-Once you reach the Spooner Lake loop, pick a direction in which to hike around the lake (clockwise or counterclockwise) and enjoy your journey.
+After reaching the Spooner Lake loop, pick a direction in which to hike around the lake and enjoy your journey.
 I’m not aware of any compelling arguments for or against hiking clockwise or counterclockwise.

 Please note that Spooner Lake is not a swimming lake.
 Enjoy the views, but only from the shoreline.

 For other shorter hiking options, visit Short and Easy Hikes in South Lake Tahoe.

 When traveling around Spooner Lake during the winter, I recommend giving it a wide berth.

 Although the lake is not very deep, it’s located on the east side of Lake Tahoe.
 This means that it doesn’t receive nearly as much snow as the west shore.

 Because the Spooner Lake area is wide open, it receives lots of sunlight throughout the day.
 So, I wouldn’t expect the lake to be frozen enough for safe travel.